rapastranac/gempba/README.md

-        /*  if the condition is met, then the solution can be stored in the library, which can be retrieved at the end of the execution, if the solution is not required to be stored, then there is no need to invoke this method nor to use the mutex */
+        /*  if the condition is met, then the solution can be stored in the library, which can be retrieved at the end of the execution, if the solution is not required to be stored, then there is no need to invoke this method nor use the mutex */
-        branchHandler.holdSolution(localSolution);

-        /*this method stores the best reference value of the solution found so far, which is usually the size of it.
-It is thread safe, and no synchronisation methods are required from the user's end as long as holdSolution() is not invoked.*/ branchHandler.updateRefValue(localSolution.size());
+        // We wrap the size of the solution in a gempba::score gempba::score score = gempba::score::make(localSolution);

+        /* Attempt to hold the solution in the `branch_handler`, update might fail
+        * because another thread might have found a better solution in the meantime.
+        */
+        branchHandler.try_update_result(localSolution, score);

         return;
     }